Our vision

 Local communities are an important part for Morinaga Milk Group's corporate activities.
 We have developed a variety of programs aimed at meaningful communication with communities and the sustainable development of communities.

-We will continue to strengthen such initiatives, and will work toward communication with local communities that leads to the creation of a sustainable society and toward support for the growth of the next generation.
+We will continue to strengthen these initiatives, communicate with local communities for the creation of a sustainable society, and support the growth of the next generation.

 Regional partnership agreements